lprhodes/homebridge-broadlink-rm/README.md

 If you have multiple devices (e.g. one in the bedroom, one in the lounge) then you  can additionally specify a `"host"` value with the Broadlink RM's IP or MAC address.

-If you wish to have multiple Learn Code accessories (e.g. for each device) then you can add accessories with a type of `"learn-ir"` and then specify the `"host"` and `"name"` values.
+If you wish to have multiple Learn Code accessories (e.g. for each device) then you can add accessories with a type of `"learn-code"` and then specify the `"host"` and `"name"` values.

 ## Thanks